NathanielHorne/casper_tutorials_devel_fresh_eyes/fresh_eyes_notes/getting_started_notes.md

 [Does some research]

-It appears that Ubuntu isn't directly comparable to Red Hat.
-This is probably painfully obvious to those with more experience, but it's news to me.
+It appears that Ubuntu isnt directly comparable to Red Hat.
+This is probably painfully obvious to those with more experience, but its news to me.

 So, which type of Ubuntu is *relatively* equivalent?
 How would I even figure that out?